LiteLDev/LeviLamina/README.md

 you can write plugins based on `LiteLoader` with ANY open-source license or even don't publish your source code. but if you modified the framework, or write a new framework based on this framework, you MUST open-source it.

+If you want to reproduce and distribute this framework, you have to get our authorization!

 <br/>

 ## 🏆 Acknowledgement